-Rescind or Amend a Motion Previously Adopted [Ka Hoʻopau a Hoʻololi ʻana Paha i Kekahi Noi i ʻĀpono ʻia] is itself actually two motions, governed by identical rules, that propose the assembly change an action previously taken or ordered.
+Rescind or Amend a Motion Previously Adopted [Ka Ho'opau a Ho'ololi 'ana Paha i Kekahi Noi i 'Āpono 'ia] is itself actually two motions, governed by identical rules, that propose the assembly change an action previously taken or ordered.

-Like a regular main motion, they require a second, are amendable and debatable.
+Like a regular main motion they require a second, are amendable and debatable.
 The main difference between these and any other main motion is in the vote required to adopt, which is usually two-thirds.
 However, a majority vote can be used to adopt when notice of intent to make the motion, stating the complete substance of the proposed change, has been given at the previous meeting within a quarterly time interval or in the call issued for that meeting.
 Alternatively, these motions may be also adopted by a vote of a majority of the entire membership, even without notice.
-[RONR (11th ed.), pp. 305-310]
+[RONR (12th ed.)
+35:1-13]

-The Motion to Reconsider [Ke Noi e Kūkā Hou] enables a majority in an assembly, within a limited time and without notice, to bring back for further consideration a motion which has already been voted on.
+The Motion to Reconsider [Ke Noi $K\bar{u}k\bar{a}$ Hou] enables a majority in an assembly, within a limited time and without notice, to bring back for further consideration a motion which has already been voted on.
 Reconsidering a vote permits correction of hasty or ill-advised action, or added information or a changed situation since the taking of the vote.
 It is not actually a reconsideration of the motion, but a reconsideration of the vote on a motion that was either adopted or rejected.
-If the motion to reconsider is adopted, the original vote is voided and the original motion is back before the assembly, as if it had not been finally voted on vet.
+If the motion to reconsider is adopted, the original vote is voided and the original motion is back before the assembly, as if it had not been finally voted on yet.

 It can be made only by a member who voted with the prevailing side.
-For instance, it can be moved by one who voted 'ave' ['ae] if the motion involved was adopted, or one who voted 'no' ['a'ole] if the motion was lost.
-Unless it's a vote taken in a committee, it can be made only on the same day the vote to be reconsidered was taken or on the next succeeding day within the session (as in a convention of more than one day or an adjourned meeting [hālāwai i ho 'opane'e 'ia] held the next day) [RONR (11th ed.), pp. 315-335].
+For instance it can be moved by one who voted 'aye' ['ae] if the motion involved was adopted, or one who voted 'no' ['a'ole] if the motion was lost.
+Unless it's a vote taken in a committee, it can be made only on the same day the vote to be reconsidered was taken or on the next succeeding day within the session (as in a convention of more than one day or an adjourned meeting [hālāwai i ho'opane'e 'ia] held the next day) [RONR (12th ed.)
+37:1-52].